bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 layout change.

 Let's integrate this `sideCountInput` into the widget proper.
-Go edit the `Yome.widget` function so it now looks like this:
+Go edit the `Yome.widget` function so that it now looks like this:

 {% highlight javascript %}
 Yome.widget = (st) =>